CRISPRlab/CRISPRdisco/README.md

 CRISPRdisco (CRISPR discovery) will identify CRISPR repeat-spacer arrays and *cas* genes in genome data sets.
 The input requirements are a csv file with a column called 'Path' that is the full path to the location of your genomes of interest.
 If the genomes are located in the same directory as the input csv, the path is not required and you can simply use the basename of the files.

+Please see paper:

+## Program operation

 ```
 Usage: disco [OPTIONS] INFILE

   INFILE is a csv file with a column called "Path" that has the full path to
-  the genomes of interest.
+  the genomes of #interest.
 Do not include file extensions in this column.

 Options:
   --workingdir TEXT       Path to working directory.
 Default = .